typst/packages/README.md

 # Typst Packages
 An experimental package repository for Typst.
-Packages from this repository can be imported (or included) in Typst with `#import "@preview/{name}:{version}"`.
-You must always specify the full package version.
+Compiler support for packages is available on Typst's main branch, but not yet in the latest release or in the web app.
+Still, **submissions are open now** so that the next release can ship with a collection of packages.
+A searchable list of packages will become available in the official documentation with the next release.

 ## Package format
 A package is a collection of Typst files and assets that can be imported as a